ZiadFellahIdrissi/Maze_A_STAR_Algorithm/README.md

-# Maze using A* Algorithme
+# Maze using A* search algorithm
-This is a simple maze environment to find a path starting at the start point and ending using `A* Algorithme`.
+This is a simple maze environment to find a path starting at the start point and ending using `A* search algorithm`.
 You can either prepare one by yourself or let the computer create one for you.
 A map will be represented by a 2D-map structure .